moloco/docs/android-sdk/README.md

 mMolocoView.setBannerAdListener(this);
 ```

-Now you are ready use **Moloco Android** for Android devices!
+Now you are ready use **Moloco Android SDK** for Android devices!

 Once you complete integration, please work with your Moloco contact to verify receipt of the session and other events from Android server.

-If there is any question regarding with Moloco Android Android SDK integration, please contact [Moloco](mailto:support@molocoads.com).
+If there is any question regarding with Moloco Android SDK integration, please contact [Moloco](mailto:support@molocoads.com).